2wunder/currency-frontend/README.md

 ## Your stack

 Try to use a modern JS stack, e.g. React or Vue.
-You can use any boilerplate or framework you like, for React we recommend create-react-app or next.js.
+You can use any boilerplate or framework you like.
 Using TypeScript is highly recomended.

 ## Optionals